-It’s easy to get started and send your first email.
+It’s easy to get started and send your first email in Mailchimp.
 The interface is intuitive and user friendly.
 The campaign designer is a simple drag-and-drop configurator.
 The customer support and help documentation are stellar.
 It’s free until your mailing list hits 2,000 recipients.

 1. Social Cards